What is the process for calculating depreciation on a house for tax purposes?

 Deductions in this area are calculated based on the building’s construction cost (not the purchase price).
 You have to be aware of several essential things when claiming building allowances, particularly the age of the building or the year of construction.

-Plant and Equipment – How calculate the yearly property depreciation?
+Plant and Equipment – How do we calculate the yearly property depreciation?

 Plant and equipment is the other part of the equation that confuses people.
 Many clients are surprised when we tell them that they can claim depreciation on a raft of items in their investment property – items that they did not directly pay for.